 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Moroccan-spiced chickpeas and wilted chard on garlic toasts
+Moroccan-spiced chickpeas and lemony chard on garlic toasts

 Garlic bread just got a major upgrade.
 From side dish to main course, these flavorful toasts are piled high with saucy chickpeas, wilted chard, and crunchy walnuts.